 From Marine Corps to Medical School: Robert Palacios

-Robert Palacios, first year medical student at the California Health Sciences University College of Osteopathic Medicine, served in the U.S. Marine Corps for 4 years, serving as a Ground Communications Technician ultimately achieving the rank of Corporal (E-4).
+Robert Palacios is a second-year medical student at California Health Sciences University College of Osteopathic Medicine.
+He served in the U.S. Marine Corps for four years as a Ground Communications Technician and has since been promoted to Second Lieutenant.
 He is currently in the Health Professions Scholarship Program (HPSP) with the Army and will be continuing his military career after earning his DO degree.

 Palacios came from a family of immigrants and saw military service as an opportunity to give back.
 At the time of his life when he was considering the military, he struggled with discipline and motivation, and hoped that a career in the military could help give him direction in his life.
 He decided to join the Marines specifically because he thought that by enduring the toughest the military had to offer, he could prove to himself that he was capable of achieving anything.